garybgenett/gary-os/README.md

   * Support as many boot methods as possible, such as USB setup and PXE
   * Example configuration/scripts for tuning and maintaining a Funtoo system
   * Foster a DIY (Do It Yourself) approach through good documentation
-  * Learning environment for those new to GNU/Linux and/or Funtoo
+  * Learning environment for those new to GNU/Linux or Funtoo

 Explicit non-goals:

   * Growing bigger than a single kernel file
   * Customization or deep branding of overall system
   * Development of a helper scripts/commands library
-  * Alteration of boot and "init" infrastructure
+  * Alteration of boot or "init" infrastructure
   * Becoming a complete desktop environment

 ### Advantages #################################################################